 Unfortunately, many of the avocado oils which are labeled as extra virgin, virgin or refined, do not undergo any such testing.

-Extra virgin avocado oil is never better than when it is first pressed, so we make sure here at Avohass that we provide the highest quality extra virgin avocado oil seasonally from California, New Zealand, and Kenya.
+Extra virgin avocado oil is never better than when it is first pressed, so we make sure here at Avohass that we provide the highest quality extra virgin avocado oil seasonally from Mexico, New Zealand, and Kenya.
 These countries harvest their avocados at different times of the year, so we are able to always provide the freshest avocado oil to our customers.

 The flavor of extra virgin avocado oil can be grassy and butter/mushroom-like.
 Typically it is very mild depending on the climate conditions in the year the avocados were grown & harvested.
 The soil makes a huge impact on the flavor of extra virgin avocado oils.
-For example, Avohass Kenya EVAO has really nice buttery notes, while our New Zealand and California both are a nice mix between buttery notes with an avocado finish.
+For example, Avohass Kenya EVAO has really nice buttery notes, while our New Zealand and Mexico both are a nice mix between buttery notes with an avocado finish.

 Remember, high quality extra virgin avocado oil is a nutritional powerhouse!